The Diary Angels

 I, Richard “Dickon” Edwards, being of almost sound mind and body, hereby make the following Pledges to my Diary Angels.

-1. I pledge to try and write a diary entry every day, ideally comprising about 400 words.
+1. I pledge to write a weekly diary update, ideally comprising about 1000 words.

 2. I pledge to treat it as if it were a proper diary, rather than a blog.